-- Wim Westland en Tom Derks (ex aequo)
+- Wim Westland and Tom Derks (ex aequo) (playtest Nationaal Archief)

-- Mette van Essen and Christian van der Ven (as a team)
+- Team Mette van Essen and Christian van de Ven (open playtest Nationaal Archief)

-(If you don’t want your name to appear here, please let me know.)
+(If you won and want your name added to the list, or if you don’t want your name to appear here anymore, please let me know.)

 You can’t buy Preservia.
-You can download and print it for free as a public domain (CC0) resource.
+You can download it for free as a public domain (CC0) resource.
+Printing the game resources (with e.g. an A0-sized game board) may cost you some money.
 Some cutting is required.
 And you will have to bring your own pawns, dice and pens.
 What you need exactly, is documented in the game rules document.

 Download it here: